NetApp/storagegrid-examples/README.md

 * S3 via Python (using Boto 3)
 * S3 via Ruby (using AWS SDK for Ruby Version 2)
 * Swift via Python (using phyton-swiftclient)
-* More examples will follow

 ## Compatibility
-All shown examples are compatible with StorageGRID Webscale 10.3 (GA Release).
+All shown examples are compatible with StorageGRID Webscale 11.0 (GA Release).
 For older versions, please switch to the different branches.

 ```
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR